 For example: a ship's First Officer who also serves as its Science Officer must now fully elect for either a Command or Sciences uniform, according to what it is deemed best represents his function.

-For a "real-world" explanation of the information contained herein, please see the companion article: Breast Insignia - Analysis.
+A "real-world" explanation of the information contained herein and a copy of producer Bob Justman's STARSHIP EMBLEMS memo are presented within the companion article: Breast Insignia - Analysis.